Level II: Comprehensive Training in Neuro-Acupuncture

 Course Dates

-In Person CLASS for Level II
+In Person Class for Level II

-$3200
+Cost: $3200

 Thank you for your attention to this detail.
-We look forward to seeing you in class!

 If you would like to join our mailing list to receive course announcements and registration updates, please email us at Nai@NeuroAcupunctureInstitute.org.